Apple Collage

 These Autumn window pictures look so pretty displayed in the classroom or home at Fall, and are a popular craft with children of all ages.

 Make this pretty autumn wreath and tree using simple craft cupboard supplies.
-Use real leaves as templates, or design your own.
+Use real leaves as templates, print some of our templates, or design your own.

 This is a lovely little sewing project and I think you'll agree that the finished result would be something anyone would be happy to display!
 Our button tree is coloured for autumn but you can of course adapt it for any season.